caseyg/bylaws/README.md

 ‎(╯°□°）╯︵ ┻━┻

 A lot of people have approached me up in arms about shutting up unless I've got a financial solution.
-I'm of the opinion that that financial solutions with any integrity at all will only happen in conjunction with other types of more important changes: systemic, rhetorical, technical.
+I'm of the opinion that financial solutions with any integrity at all will only happen in conjunction with other types of more important changes: systemic, rhetorical, technical.

 So here is something nerdy: